tobyhodges/ModernStats_Git/episodes/06-exploring_history.md

 exercises: 0
 questions:
 - "How can I identify old versions of files?"
-- "How do I review my changes?
+- "How do I review my changes?"
 - "How can I recover old versions of files?"
 objectives:
 - "view commit history of a file"